M. F. Husain: 1990–2005

 Although he was raised in a Muslim household, Husain sought freedom to capture the essence of beauty in other religious cultures, for which he received a backlash.
 His paintings allegedly hurt the religious sentiments of Hindus, which beginning in the 1990s mounted a campaign of protest against him.
 The paintings in question were created in 1970, but did not become an issue until 1996, when they were printed in Vichar Mimansa, a Hindi monthly magazine, which published them in an article headlined "M.F.
 Husain: A Painter or Butcher".
 In response, eight criminal complaints were filed against him.
 In 2004, Delhi High Court dismissed these complaints of "promoting enmity between different groups ... by painting Hindu goddesses – Durga and Sarswati, that was later compromised by Hindu fundamentalist groups."
 In 1998 Husain's house was attacked by Hindu fundamentalist groups like Bajrang Dal and art works were vandalised.
 The leadership of another fundamentalist political party Shiv Sena endorsed the attack.
 Twenty-six Bajrang Dal activists were arrested by the police.
 Protests against Husain also led to the closure of an exhibition in England.

-He has also produced and directed several films, including Gaja Gamini (2000) (with his muse Madhuri Dixit who was the subject of a series of his paintings which he signed Fida).
+He appeared in a scene in film Mohabbat, which had Madhuri Dixit in lead role (who was his muse and the subject of a series of his paintings which he signed Fida).
+In the film, the paintings that were supposedly done by Madhuri were actually Husain's.
+He has also directed several films, including Gaja Gamini (2000).
 The film was intended as a tribute to Ms. Dixit herself.
 In this film she can be seen portraying various forms and manifestations of womanhood including the muse of Kalidasa, the Mona Lisa, a rebel, and musical euphoria.
-He also appeared in a scene in film Mohabbat, which had Madhuri Dixit in lead role.
-In the film, the paintings that were supposedly done by Madhuri were actually Husain's.
 He went on to make Meenaxi: A Tale of Three Cities (with Tabu).
 The film was pulled out of cinemas a day after some Muslim organisations raised objections to one of the songs in it.
-The All-India Ulema Council complained that the Qawwali song Noor-un-Ala-Noor was blasphemous.
+The All-India Ulema Council complained that the Qawwali song "Noor-un-Ala-Noor" was blasphemous.
 It argued that the song contained words directly taken from the Quran.
 The council was supported by Muslim organisations like the Milli Council, All-India Muslim Council, Raza Academy, Jamiat-ul-Ulema-e-Hind and Jamat-e-Islami.
 Husain's son stated that the words were a phrase referring to divine beauty that were being sung by the central character played by Tabu.
 He said there was no intention to offend.
 Following the wave of protests the enraged artist withdrew his movie from cinemas.
 The film was well received by the critics, however, and went on to win various awards.